 In Texas, statutory rape can be charged when a person is 18 or older and has sex with another person who is younger than 17.
 It is illegal even if both parties give consent because, under the law, a person younger than 17 is below the age of consent.
 Statutory rape can bring significant criminal and civil penalties under state law.
 If this has happened to you or a loved one, know that help is available, and justice is possible.

-The Dallas sexual assault attorneys at Crowe Arnold & Majors, LLP, provide skilled and compassionate legal representation for victims of statutory rape across Texas.
+A Dallas sexual abuse attorney at Crowe Arnold & Majors, LLP, provides skilled and compassionate legal representation for victims of statutory rape across Texas.
 If you or someone you love has been harmed, report the incident to authorities, seek medical attention, and contact Crowe Arnold & Majors for dedicated legal counsel.
 By aligning yourself with the right attorney, you can hold abusers and their enablers accountable and secure access to resources that may be required in the healing process.

 The Age of Consent in Texas